Kaltsoon/kilke/README.md

 ## Setup

-- Install Docker and Docker Compose
+1. Install Docker and Docker Compose
-- Run `docker-compose up` (might require sudo)
+2. Run `docker-compose up` (might require sudo)
-- Once `kilke-db` and `kilke-api` containers are running, run the migrations by first connecting to the `kilke-api` container by running `docker exec -it kilke-api /bin/bash` and once connected run `yarn migrate:latest`
+3. Once `kilke-db` and `kilke-api` containers are running, run the migrations by first connecting to the `kilke-api` container by running `docker exec -it kilke-api /bin/bash` and once connected run `yarn migrate:latest`
-- Create a system by calling the API with the following request:
+4. _(Optional)_ Create a system by calling the API with the following request:

 ```bash
 curl -d '{"name": "System"}' -H "Content-Type: application/json" -X POST http://localhost:5000/api/v1/systems
 ```

+5. _(Optional)_ Install [Yarn](https://classic.yarnpkg.com/en/docs/install) to use scripts defined in the root directory's `package.json` file

 ### Package configuration